feellgood/Alg/readme.md

 ### Dependencies :
 C++ 17 and STL

-The package libtbb-dev has to be installed because STL depends on it for the implementation of parallel execution policies.
-You have to link with -ltbb (see CMakeLists.txt).
+libtbb-dev has to be installed because STL depends on TBB for the implementation of parallel execution policies. how to install : sudo apt-get install libtbb-dev

 ### Options :
 1) Some unit tests are available passing the following option to cmake (OFF by default):